 So, you offer massage therapy outside?

 Yes, but it depends on the time of year.
 Since Florida has such extreme heat and unpredictable weather, I don't usually provide massage outdoors during the hurricane/rainy season (i.e., May through November).
-Not only can a storm strike out of nowhere, but massage therapy is hard work, and it would be very unprofessional for me to perspire on my clients (gross!).
-So I limit my outside appointments to the cooler, calmer months of the year...
-December through April.
+Not only can a storm strike out of nowhere, but massage therapy is physically demanding work; and it would be very unprofessional for me to perspire on my clients (gross!).
+So I limit any outside appointments to the cooler, calmer months of the year, which are usually December through April.

 Will you massage me in my own bed instead of on your massage table?